 To produce the oil, the almond nuts are pushed into an industrial press which crushes them under high pressure thus releasing the oil of the nut and leaves behind a paste that can be used in baking or cooking.
-The oil itself can be used for either consumption or externally as a moisturizer on ones skin and can even be used to treat certain wooden products.
+The oil itself can be used for either consumption or externally as a moisturizer on one’s skin and can even be used to treat certain wooden products.

 — Aesthetics Clinic UK (@AestheticsHerts) December 16, 2016

 What Is Organic Sweet Almond Oil?

 Organic, sweet almond oil is essentially oil that is pressed from organically sourced almond trees of the Prunus Dulcis genus or variety.
 Sweet almonds are safe for consumption, and the oil of these is the most common.
 It is safe for both consumption and external use such as a massage lotion or replacement hand cream etc.

 Technically speaking, the term ‘organic’ is relative to the area or country you are in.
 However, generally, it means that a farm needs to meet the terms the government of that country stipulates that defines what it means to be organic.
 Generally, this denotes a farm that recycles resources, promotes an ecological balance with its surrounding area and aims to conserve biodiversity.